The Student News Site of Edmond North High School

 A photo of Edmond North Wrestlers, led by Nathan Williams.
 Two of the Wrestlers the Williams hosted from Maui are pictured.
 (Sixth and seventh, third row.)

 Bella referred to Oklahoma as part of the mainland, which is common for Hawaiian people.
 States in the mainland are connected to the main part of the United States.
-Bella said her parents’ plan was to move back to Maui when their kids graduated high school, but they’re not so sure about that now.
+Bella said her parents’ plan was to move out of the mainland and back to Maui when their kids graduated high school, but they’re not so sure about that now.

 Bella found out about the fires after going to the Lana del Ray concert in Arkansas.
-She said it didn’t really hit her until she saw the reactions of her parents and their friends afterwards.
-Watching people who typically aren’t emotional drowned in the grief and loss of what was once their homeland was heart-breaking.
+She said it didn’t really hit her until she saw the reactions of her parents and their friends afterward.
+Watching people who typically aren’t emotional drowned in the grief and loss of what was once their homeland was heartbreaking.

 The William’s family home after the fire.